NarainMassand/Multi-Layer-Neural-Networks/Back-Propagation/README.md

 sigmoid.m - Activation function used in the algorithm

-Confusionmatrixtrain.m - Function to generate a confusion matrix depending on training data set conftest.m - Function to generate a confusion matrix depending on test results
+Confusionmatrixtrain.m - Function to generate a confusion matrix depending on training data set Conftest.m - Function to generate a confusion matrix depending on test results

+Bar graph shows the respective classification error on each digit on training and testing

 All other graphs are based on different multiple trials and the features displayed were judged best by the developer